fati-ma/reading-notes/index.md

 # Welcome to my GitHub Pages

-### In this blog I will be explaining what I have learned so far about Markdown and how to display my webpage using Jejyll themes.
+### In this blog I will be explaining what I have learned so far about Markdown and how to display my webpage using Jekyll themes.

 I also checked these resources provided by the instructor for further information [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) and [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).